Snowmobiling Yellowstone's Lower Loop

 Artist Point and Hayden Valley

 Artist Point is my favorite overlook for the Grand Canyon of the Yellowstone.
 During summer 2011 at Canyon, I'd hike the Canyon rims before afternoon shifts.
-From Canyon Village, I started with the North Rim Trail, crossed the bridge above Brink of the Upper Falls and picked up the South Rim Trail to Artist Point.
+From Canyon Village, I started with the North Rim Trail, crossed a bridge above Brink of the Upper Falls and picked up the South Rim Trail to Artist Point.

-In the winter, snow breaks up yellow cliffs, bordered by lodgepole pines.
+In the winter, snow breaks up the yellow cliffs, bordered by lodgepole pines.
 The Lower Falls flows behind a veil of ice.

 At 4:45pm, we made it back to Fishing Bridge, completing the Lower Loop.
 The group used restrooms and checked out the warming hut.